“BUTCHER ROAD, where hope borders despair.”

 “I just wanted to make sure you’d show up,” Fowler replied with an emotionless stare.

-Walker lifted his nose into the air.
-“I don’t smell anything.”
+“I don’t smell anything,” Walker said, lifting his nose into the air.

-“The breeze has died down.
+“The breeze has died.
 Do you have another flashlight?”
 Fowler asked.

-Walker turned and retrieved one from the glove box of his cruiser and handed it to Fowler.
+Walker turned and retrieved one from the glovebox and handed it to Fowler.

-“Come this way,” Fowler said, stepping toward the back of the home.
+“Come this way,” Fowler said, stepping toward the rear of the home.
 “The odor’s stronger back here.”

-Windows at the back of the house were boarded shut, but the wooden back door was slightly ajar.
+Windows at the back of the house were boarded shut, but the weathered back door was slightly ajar.

-“Man, you weren’t kidding,” Walker said, taking a handkerchief from his pocket and covering his nose and mouth.
+“Man, you weren’t kidding,” Walker said, taking a handkerchief from his pocket to cover his nose.
 “Something’s ripe in there.”

 Walker paused for a moment and tied his handkerchief around his face before pulling his revolver from its holster.
-He then reached his flashlight through the gap in in door and angled it around the room.
+He then extended his flashlight through the gap in the door and angled it around the room.

 Whiskey bottles, food wrappers, newspapers and cans littered the kitchen.
 The rain-soaked drywall on the ceiling had collapsed, and water puddled on the floor from the leaking roof.
-The doors on the kitchen cabinets hung at all angles, many of them ripped from the hinges with the shelves becoming homes to insects and rodents.
+The doors on the kitchen cabinets hung at all angles.
+Many of them had fallen from the hinges, the shelves becoming homes to insects and rodents.

 “It’s the police!”
 Walker shouted through the six-inch crack.
 “Anyone in there?”

 “That was impressive,” Fowler mocked in a low voice.
-“Did you learn that at the police academy?”
+“Did you learn that at the academy?”

-Walker ignored the comment and pushed the rotting door open far enough to squeeze inside.
+Walker ignored the sarcasm and pushed the rotting door open far enough to squeeze inside.

-Directing the light toward the front hallway, the source of the odor became apparent.
-Extending into the room were the contorted legs of a man lying on damp floor.
+Flashing the beam toward the front hallway, the source of the odor became apparent.
+Extending into the room were the contorted legs of a man lying face up on the damp floor.